petergoldstein/dalli/README.md

 ![Persistence of Memory](http://www.virtualdali.com/assets/paintings/31PersistenceOfMemory.jpg)

-Dalli's development is sponsored by [Membase](http://www.membase.com/).
+Dalli's initial development was sponsored by [CouchBase](http://www.couchbase.com/).
 Many thanks to them!

 Design
 ------------

-I decided to write Dalli after maintaining memcache-client for the last two years for a few specific reasons:
+I decided to write Dalli after maintaining memcache-client for two years for a few specific reasons:

  0. The code is mostly old and gross.
 The bulk of the code is a single 1000 line .rb file.
  1. It has a lot of options that are infrequently used which complicate the codebase.